-Italians don’t dress that much differently than people in other European countries, yet for many people Italians are the epitome of chic.
+Italians don’t dress that much different than people in other European countries, yet for many people, Italians are the epitome of chic.
 Why?
 Because Italians care about how well their clothing fits.
 Yes, some Italians rock a $2000 tailored merino wool suit, but even the cheap stuff looks great when it fits well.

 Fitted shirts, snug pants, and streamlined blouses are hallmarks of Italian fashion.
 Even when

-Italians have the almost mythical ability to look put together nearly all the time.
-And they manage this effortless brilliance with a great fit (see tip #1), but also with a few simple transitional seasonal fabrics.
+Italians have the almost mythical ability to look put together all the time.
+They manage this effortless brilliance with a great fit (see tip #1), but also with a few simple transitional seasonal fabrics.

 Merino wool is a great travel fabric because it handles sweat and heat in the summer and cold wet days in the winter with the same ease.
-Pick up a few basic merino wool t-shirts and finish off your stylish packing list with 1-2 merino button downs and you’ll be prepared to explore the ruins of Rome or the cafes of Florence like a local.
+Pick up a few basic merino wool t-shirts and finish off your stylish packing list with one to two merino button-downs and you’ll be prepared to explore the ruins of Rome or the cafes of Florence like a local.

 Just keep the prints simple or better yet, opt for solid neutral colors to mix and match for multiple outfits that work at sunset happy hour or a raging late night club in Campo di Fiori.

 The same goes for linen.
 Honestly, I’ve never been the biggest fan of linen, since it can wrinkle in transit.
 However, summer in Italy can be hot, and linen is just the coolest fabric for, well, looking cool on sweltering days.
 Find a pair of linen pants or shorts you can wear while exploring the town and bring along a nice linen top to wear with jeans or shorts for happy hour aperitivos by the river.